sgware/CamelotTesting/READMEMANAGER.txt

 The character button will create another window allowing the user to choose between clothing test and hairstyle test The places button will create new window that will have a list of all places that can be tested, selecting one and pressing run test will run that place test.
 All other assets run the asset they are assigned.

+# Note #
+Due to the limiation of how Icons work, the icons test sets up an enviroment where the user has to walk up to a merchant and right clicking on the merchant will generate the icons subdivided into 10 icons per click.